 N-acetylcysteine | NAC

 N-Acetyl Cysteine (NAC) – May help support respiratory health, promote skin health, support organ health, may help promote vitality

 Since the early 1960s, NAC has been used in many clinical trials and in adjunct therapies to show the abundance of its benefits, including its impact on immune function.
-NAC is an important sulfur-containing small molecule that is rapidly metabolized in the small intestine to produce glutathione (GSH), a powerful endogenous antioxidant pivotal in the detoxification processes in the liver and a key player in neutralizing free radicals in all cells.
+NAC is an important sulfur-containing small molecule that is rapidly metabolized in the small intestine to produce glutathione (GSH), a powerful endogenous protectant against free radicals pivotal in the detoxification processes in the liver and a key player in neutralizing free radicals in all cells.

-Glutathione levels naturally decreases as we age, so NAC is predominantly used as its substitute, as unlike GSH it has a good bioavailability.
+Glutathione levels naturally decrease as we age, so NAC is predominantly used as its substitute, as unlike GSH it has good bioavailability.
 Low free radical scavenger levels are associated with impaired immune responses and increased susceptibility to infections.
-This may also occur in situations in which individuals are exposed to environmental sources of free radicals, such as UV light, smoke or heavy metals.
-Both NAC and GSH have been shown to enhance many immune responses during aging process.
+This may also occur in situations in which individuals are exposed to environmental sources of free radicals, such as UV light, smoke, or heavy metals.
+Both NAC and GSH have been shown to enhance many immune responses during the aging process.